 One of the religious groups I’ve always admired are the Mennonites.
 Though small in number, they have an influence far greater than their size would suggest.
 After a natural disaster, for example, they are often the first to arrive to help and the last to leave.
 Along with the Quakers, they are one of the historic peace churches, with a long tradition of pacifism and non-violent resistance.
 These good folks do much to improve the reputation of Christianity.

-So on a trip to Kansas, I was happy to visit the Kauffman Museum, one of the largest Mennonite museums in the U.S. It’s affiliated with Bethel College, a Mennonite liberal arts school in North Newton, Kansas.
+So on a trip to Kansas, I was happy to visit the Kauffman Museum.
+It’s affiliated with Bethel College, a Mennonite liberal arts school in North Newton, Kansas.
 At the museum I learned why south central Kansas has the largest Mennonite population west of the Mississippi River.
 During the 19th century, railway companies were looking for groups of people to buy lots along the tracks being laid across the continent.
 They sent German-speaking representatives to Europe, where they traveled to isolated Mennonite communities to try to entice them to the U.S.

 The Kauffman Museum’s exhibits describe the experiences of these people as they established themselves in the U.S..
 Its grounds include a 19th-century farmstead and a tallgrass prairie that shows what the landscape looked like when the Mennonites arrived.